Why do I need to take an antiarrhythmic?

 Antiarrhythmics can increase or decrease the effects of other medicines that you are taking.
 These effects are called an interaction.
 Be sure to tell your doctor and pharmacist about every medicine that you are taking (even over-the-counter medicines and vitamin or herbal supplements), so he or she can make you aware of any interactions.

 Because there are so many kinds of medicines, not every interaction is listed here.
 Tell your doctor and pharmacist about every kind of medicine that you are taking.
 Interactions are unique to each kind of medicine, but here are some examples of categories of medicines that interact with antiarrhythmics.

-- Amiodarone may reduce the amount of Coumadin (warfarin) that you need to take.
+- May reduce the amount of Coumadin (warfarin) that you need to take.

-- Amiodarone, quinidine, and propafenone may reduce the amount of digoxin you need to take.
+- May reduce the amount of digoxin you need to take.

-- Sotalol and beta-blockers may affect how your body reacts to insulin or oral diabetes medicines.
+- May affect how your body reacts to insulin or oral diabetes medicines.

-While taking certain kinds of antiarrhythmics (such as amiodarone), your skin may sunburn more easily.
+While taking certain kinds of antiarrhythmics, your skin may sunburn more easily.
 Your skin may continue to be sensitive to sunlight for several months even after stopping treatment.
 You may even get sunburned through a window or cotton clothing.
 If you are going to be out in the sunlight, wear sunscreen.
 If you do get a severe sunburn, check with your doctor.

-NOTE: If you are taking amiodarone, it sometimes causes a blue-gray color to appear on your skin, especially in areas exposed to the sun.
-After you stop taking amiodarone, the coloring will go away, but it may take a few months.
+NOTE: If you are taking certain antiarrhythmics, they sometimes cause a blue-gray color to appear on your skin, especially in areas exposed to the sun.
+After you stop taking that specific medicine, the coloring will go away, but it may take a few months.

 What else should I tell my doctor?